 - Frozen peaches work great if you don't have fresh.
 No need to thaw them before cooking, but you may need to increase the cook time just a bit.

-- If you prefer things sweeter, you can add 1 tbsp sugar to the pancake batter, 1 tbsp sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.
+- If you prefer things sweeter, you can add 1 tablespoon sugar to the pancake batter, 1 tablespoon sugar to the peaches, and/or use vanilla or peach flavored Greek yogurt instead of plain.

 - For gluten-free, use your favorite cup-for-cup gluten-free flour in place of whole wheat flour.